thinhdp1992/su25.workshop.demo/README.md

-# Orchid Image and Chat System
+# Flowers Image and Chat System

-This project is a full-stack application that provides functionalities for generating images, searching images, and chatting about orchids (hoa phong lan).
+This project is a full-stack application that provides functionalities for generating images, searching images, and chatting about flowers.
 The backend is built with **FastAPI** and utilizes machine learning models for image generation and text-image retrieval, while the frontend is developed using **ReactJS**, **Vite**, and **TailwindCSS**.

 ## Features
-1. **Image Generation**: Generate orchid images based on text prompts using Stable Diffusion.
+1. **Image Generation**: Generate flower images based on text prompts using Stable Diffusion.
-2. **Image Search**: Search for existing orchid images that best match a text description using CLIP.
+2. **Image Search**: Search for existing flower images that best match a text description using CLIP.
-3. **Orchid Chatbot**: Interact with a chatbot specialized in answering questions about orchids using TinyLlama.
+3. **Flowers Chatbot**: Interact with a chatbot specialized in answering questions about flowers using TinyLlama.

 ## Tech Stack
 - **Backend**: Python, FastAPI, PyTorch, Stable Diffusion, CLIP, TinyLlama